mkotsovoulou/ods6001a/assignments/assignment3/README.md

 {% next %}

-## Execute and test your program
+## Execute and Test your program

-Remember in order to execute your code you type in the terminal:
+*Remember*: in order to execute your code you type in the terminal:

 ```
 python assignment3.py
 ```

+Test your function with base = 12 and height = 45 the function should return 270.

 {% next %}